 If you’d like to get your hands on some fantastic software synths for free we regularly share our favourites.
-Check out our most recent 9 Must Have Free Plugins roundup here and be sure to follow the jumps to our previous ones.
+Check out our 10 Best Free Plugins of 2021 and be sure to follow the jumps to our previous ones.
 If you’d like to learn more about how subtractive, additive, FM and other types of synths work in more detail, why not enrol on a Point Blank course?
 We offer programmes which specialise in Music Production & Sound Engineering.
-Plus, we’re currently offering 25% Off our selected online and LA courses until 9th November when this offer ends using the codes ONLINE25 and LA25.

 Subtractive (Analog Modelling)